 Organized by the National Council on Alcoholism and Drug Dependence and first occurring in 1987, Alcohol Awareness Month has been a major outreach and education program conducted each April across the country.

-The slogan for 2021 is “Changing Attitudes: It’s Not a Rite of Passage,” with a focus on describing to youths and their families the effects and costs of alcohol consumption.
+One focus of Alcohol Awareness Month is describing to youth and their families the negative effects and health costs of alcohol consumption.

 Talking Points During April’s Alcohol Awareness Month